-Students will be provided with clear guidance on all aspects of being an NCT Practitioner, including familiarity with the NCT Risk Assessment Procedure.
+Students will be provided with clear guidance on all aspects of being an NCT Practitioner.
 There will be a preparatory session with their Personal Academic Tutor who will be overseeing progress and providing continued support.

 Following successful completion of both the CertHE and the practice placement, students will be allocated an NCT Mentor to provide further support through the first six months of their fully qualified practitioner status.
 Mentors are NCT excellent practitioners who have undergone a year's training programme with NCT.